 The 3 percent fee increase limit in law may not keep pace with program cost increases.
 This is a statutory rather than an administrative rule issue that is outside the scope of this proposal.

 An additional solution would be to reduce program costs, primarily through reducing personnel services costs (e.g., salaries, benefits) and indirect services costs (e.g., management, business services), as these categories are approximately 80 percent of the total program budget.
-Reducing program costs is outside of the scope of this proposal.
+Reducing program costs through such measures is outside of the scope of this proposal.

 Request for other options